The Future of Manufacturing, Warehousing, and Logistics

 Agility Is The Key To Success At This Moment In Time

-While we don’t yet fully know for sure what’s in store for Trump's 2nd term, from what we've already seen in the first 9 weeks, it’s safe to say that his administration will bring profound changes to the economic and regulatory landscape of the United States.
-Each potential change creates both opportunities and challenges, and those that will thrive are those that are agile and can adapt before external circumstances force them to.
+While we don’t yet fully know for sure what’s in store for Trump's 2nd term, from what we've already seen in the first few months, it’s safe to say that his administration will bring profound changes to the economic and regulatory landscape of the United States.
+Each change creates both opportunities and challenges, and those that will thrive are those that are agile and can quickly pivot.

-By partnering with Veryable, manufacturers and distributors gain access to a team of operational strategists and powerful technology that not only helps enhance operational efficiency and minimize overhead costs, but positions them to navigate these changes with confidence.
-With a flexible workforce in place, businesses can respond immediately to changing market conditions, minimize fixed cost exposure, and grow their market share with infinite flexible capacity.
+By partnering with Veryable, businesses gain access to a team of operational strategists and a proven strategy that not only improves key operational metrics, but positions them to navigate these changes with confidence.
+With a flexible workforce in place, businesses can respond proactively to changing market conditions, minimize fixed labor costs, and grow their market share with infinite flexible capacity.

-To learn more about how Veryable can help you thrive amidst these changes, check out our new U.S. Manufacturing Today podcast as well as our assortment of blog articles.
+To learn more about how Veryable can help you thrive amidst these changes, check out our assortment of blog articles at the bottom of the page.

 U.S. Manufacturing Today Podcast

 Hosted by Veryable’s Head of Reindustrialization & Growth Innovation Matt Horine, this podcast intends to help you cut through the noise that you’re seeing across constructed narratives, misleading headlines, and provide clarity around these once-in-a-generation policy shifts.
-We’ll also be featuring interviews from current operations professionals to hear how they’re navigating this rapidly changing economic and regulatory environment.
+We’ll also be featuring interviews from operations professionals, business leaders, and industry experts to hear how they’re navigating this rapidly changing landscape.

-To ensure you don't miss out on our weekly episodes, make sure to subscribe on: Apple Podcasts, Pocket Casts, Spotify, or YouTube.
+Starting on March 18th, we'll be releasing new episodes each Tuesday at 6AM CST.
+To ensure you don't miss out, make sure to subscribe on: Apple Podcasts, Pocket Casts, Spotify, or YouTube.

 Resources